 Program Educational Objectives

-The faculty of The Elmer W. Engstrom Department of Engineering and Computer Science working in conjunction with alumni and their advisory board, has established five Program Educational Objectives (PEOs) which are common to all degrees offered within the department.
-These PEOs may be found on the departmental web site
+The faculty of the School of Engineering and Computer Science working in conjunction with alumni and their advisory board, has established five Program Educational Objectives (PEOs) which are common to all degrees offered within the school.
+These PEOs, which can also be found in our university catalog, are:

 - They are successful in a profession related to their field of study.

 - They continue to develop professionally and remain current in their field.